luciotato/create-contract-cli/README.md

 and.... **done!**

-`create-contract-cli` parsed `core-contracts/staking-pool/scr/lib.rs` and created a new cli called "lucky" with commands to control a staking-pool contract
+We just parsed `core-contracts/staking-pool/scr/lib.rs` and created a new cli called "lucky" with commands to control a staking-pool contract

 The new cli is at ./lucky-cli and its nickname is "lucky"